spiderwebrobot/git-started/README.md

 Merge the feature-branch changes into the main-branch

 1. Open a browser
-2. Navigate to the newly created pull-request e.g. `https://github.com/spiderwebrobot/git-started/pull/1`
+2. Navigate to the "Pull requests" page, e.g. `https://github.com/spiderwebrobot/git-started/pulls`
+3. TODO: something here
-3. Select "Squash and merge" from the "Merge pull request" dropdown menu (if not already selected)
+4. Select "Squash and merge" from the "Merge pull request" dropdown menu (if not already selected)
-4. Click on the "Squash and merge" button
+5. Click on the "Squash and merge" button
-5. Click on the "Confirm squash and merge" button
+6. Click on the "Confirm squash and merge" button
-6. Click on the "Delete branch" button
+7. Click on the "Delete branch" button

 ## Resources